agonopol/worm_brain/README.md

         + matrix = bsxfun(@times,V(:,1:d)',diag(D(1:d, :)))';

 While the number of clusters is > 1
   + calculate affinity matrix:
     + For every neuron x neuron pair, create a diffusion using given sigma and calculate the affinities to other neurons
       + // obj = obj.calcAffinities();
-    merge clusters:
+    + merge clusters:
       + For every neuron x neuron pair that is less then a given epsilon, collapse the pairs into one cluster
       + // obj = obj.performContractionMove();
       + // obj = obj.mergeEpsilonClusters();
       + // obj = obj.assignClusters();
     + adjust sigma:
       + using nuclear norm stabilization:
       + obj = obj.controlSigma();
       + if within the last 10 iterations the sum of eigenvalues changed by 5% then increase sigma by 1.1

 To run:

 The main driver is brain.m, this sets up which CSV file to read in the line:

-    files = dir('data/*.csv'); //change the 'data/*.csv' to a specific 'path to csv file.csv'
+  + files = dir('data/*.csv'); //change the 'data/*.csv' to a specific 'path to csv file.csv'

-lines:
-jsh = arrayfun(@(x) sprintf('JSH%03d', x), 1:282, 'UniformOutput', false);
-n2u = [arrayfun(@(x) sprintf('N2U_%03d', x), 2:182, 'UniformOutput', false) ...
-       arrayfun(@(x) sprintf('N2U_VC_%03d', x), 1:34, 'UniformOutput', false) ];

-and

-    if not(isempty(strfind(path, 'N2U')))
-        rows = find(arrayfun(@(x1) any(strcmp(x1, n2u)), adj.EMSection));
-    else
-        rows = find(arrayfun(@(x1) any(strcmp(x1, jsh)), adj.EMSection));
-    end

-change the data to have the correct naming conventions for the worms, if you are looking to run it on other data you can remove or commend these out

-line
+line:
-    condensed = condense(adj, neurons, options);
+  + condensed = condense(adj, neurons, options);

 Generates the condensation clustering and its history:

 The history of the merging process is kept in the condensed.contractionSequence(:, :, 1...steps), this is the spacial coordinates of the eigen vector embedding of the input data, this is what you would use if you wanted to plot it with phate

 condensed.clusterAssignments(:, 1...steps) is the cluster assigments after each step, you can use those to check the quality scores and centrality based

 quality comparison is done inside the lib/condense.m file

 given the original adj matrix:

 quality(adj, 'modularity', ...
             'maxk', 50, ...
             'output', strcat(condensed.options.destination, 'modularity-comparison.png'), ...
             'condensation', condensed.clusterAssignments, ...
             'k-means', kmeanscompare(adj, condensed.clusterAssignments), ...
             'agglomerative', hierarchicalcompare(adj, condensed.clusterAssignments));

 This compare the quality given the cluster assigments over the number of clusters/steps